 1. As children, we experience some activities of our imagination, particularly sexual interests, as forbidden material.
 An active imagination can be a source of pleasure.
 Yet such pleasure can be associated emotionally and irrationally with forbidden content.
 We therefore avoid using our imagination for any pleasure at all.

 2. When our fear of the superego (inner critic) is more substantial, we might empty our psyche of all incriminating material.
 The defense now reads, “I’m not guilty of secret wishes to suffer.
 In fact, I’m not in possession of any dangerous and incriminating material in my psyche.
 There is nothing in my psychic chamber—I am empty.”
 Now, of course, the individual does indeed feel empty and bored.

 3. Many different defenses cover up our willingness to carry our suffering to the grave.
-One is these is called the “negative magic gesture.”
+One is these is called the “negative pseudo-moral.”
 It is an unconscious statement or posture of childish defiance that says to one’s parent or educator, “My feelings and behaviors show how little you had to offer me, thereby leaving me feeling bored.”
 This defense serves the self-defeating purpose of blaming on others one’s entanglement in painful feelings of emptiness.

 4. An unconscious willingness to go through life feeling disappointed with oneself and with what life has to offer.
 A person’s parents may have displayed this approach to life, making it more likely that the son or daughter will adopt the same mentality.
 Chronic disappointment denotes, among other things, a consciousness that’s inhibited by a failure to feel one’s intrinsic value.

 This can all produce a state of consciousness that’s too conflicted to register the wonder of being alive and the magnificence of creation.
 With unresolved issues, we tend to be self-absorbed, often floundering in misery.
 Boredom can even feel like welcome relief from the other more painful options to which we’re drawn.